OctavioProfeta/OctavioProfeta.github.io/index.md

 <iframe src="lda_genre_war.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>

 Here, we can distingish 4 topics

 * The first one represent the pacific theather of the second World War.
 We can tell by terms such as '*japanese*', being the most frequent term within the topic, '*american*', '*hitler*' or '*boat*'.
 * The second topic represent mostly the Vietnam War, with terms such as '*vietnam*' or '*vietnamese*'.
 * The third topic seems to englobe war in general, with mostly generic war terms.
 * The forth topic represents the european theater of the second World War.
 This is clearly seen with terms such as '*jew*', '*jewish*' or '*nazi*'.

 We can see that the second World War is the most represented war in movies, with 2 topics out of 4.
 This is not surprising, as the second World War can be considered the most important war in the history of mankind.

 ## Make movies, not war

 Alright, alright, we get it, war is not good.
 Let's talk about something happier; let's take a look at the rest of the movies which are not considered as war movies.
 Again, we apply a topic detection algorithm on the plot summaries.
 Looking for 4 topics yields the best results :

 <iframe src="lda_genre_not_war.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>

 ## * insert funny phrase about lexicons*

+Okay, let's get specific then.
+Since we already know which themes we want to explore in the plot summaries, we'll create adapted and representative lexicons for each of them.
+We will then use these lexicons to extract the frequency of each theme in the plot summaries.
+Here are some examples of the lexicons we created :

+*   War : '*war*', '*conflict*', '*battle*', '*combat*'
+*   Global Warming or Climate Change :'*global_warming*', '*greenhouse_gas*', '*carbon_footprint*', '*renewable_energy*'
+*   Terrorism : '*terrorism*', '*extremism*', '*radicalization*', '*terrorist_attack*'
+*   Pandemics or Goblal Disease Outbreak : '*pandemic*', '*epidemic*', '*outbreak*', '*virus*'
+*   Economic Collapse : '*economic_crisis*', '*financial_collapse*', '*recession*', '*depression*'
+*   Technology Advancement : '*robotics*', '*artificial_intelligence*', '*automation'*, '*data_science*' (yes, very scary indeed!)
+*   Aliens : '*extraterrestrial*', '*alien*', '*UFO*', '*alien_abduction*'